-We will receive up to an aggregate of approximately \$46.0 million from the exercise of the Use of Proceeds
+We will receive up to an aggregate of approximately \$57 million from the exercise of the Use of Proceeds corporate purposes.
+See "Use of Proceeds."

-Private Warrants, assuming the exercise in full of all of the Private Warrants for cash.
-We expect to use the net proceeds from the exercise of the Private Warrants for general corporate
+Private Warrants and New Ares Warrants, assuming the exercise in full of all of such warrants for cash.
+We expect to use the net proceeds from the exercise of such warrants for general

-Resale of Common Stock
+Resale of Common Stock and Private Warrants

-Common Stock Offered by the Selling Stockholders Up to 4,000,000 shares.
+Common Stock Offered by the Selling Securityholders Up to 99,251,253 shares.

-Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholders.
+Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock or